Friday’s Transactions - NewsBreak

 ECHL Glance

 NOTE: Two points are awarded for a win, one point for an overtime or shootout loss.
 Top four teams in each division advance to playoffs.
-Tulsa at Kansas City, 11:35 a.m.
-South Carolina at Orlando, 7 p.m.
-Wednesday’s Games.
-Maine at Newfoundland, 5:30 p.m.
-Greenville at Adirondack, 7 p.m.
+Florida at Jacksonville, 7 p.m.
+Greenville at Orlando, 7 p.m.
+Iowa at Kalamazoo, 7 p.m.
+Newfoundland at Adirondack, 7 p.m.
+Reading at Maine, 7 p.m.

 Yardbarker